Kibbutz Harduf, Israel

 The unsubsidized cost for the Project TEN program in Kiryat Shmona, including volunteer, social, and learning activities; transportation between the center and your volunteer placement; and subsidized food and lodging, is $4,300.
-However, Project TEN participants in Israel (who are coming from abroad) are eligible for significant grants and scholarships from Masa Israel Journey, which can bring down your expenses to just under $10 per day - participants who are eligible for a full Masa scholarship will pay only $1,300 for an entire five-month track, while participants who aren't eligible for a full Masa scholarship will pay $1,500 for a five-month track; both grants include health insurance.
+However, Project TEN participants in Israel (who are coming from abroad) are eligible for significant grants and scholarships from Masa Israel Journey, which can bring down your expenses to just under $10 per day - participants who are eligible for a full Masa grant will pay only $1,300 for an entire five-month track, while participants who aren't eligible for a full Masa grant will pay $1,500 for a five-month track; both grants include health insurance.

-The cost does not include your airfare to the target country, health insurance, visa fees, or vaccinations.
+Costs do not include your airfare, health insurance, visa fees, or vaccinations.

 Upon acceptance to the program you will be given instructions to reserve your place with a $75 registration payment through this website.
 The balance will be paid prior to arrival.

 For information about the Pay It Forward Fund, which might subsidize up to 50 percent of your costs -- with your pledge to pay back the scholarship in the next few years to provide aid to future volunteers -- please go to our cost section.